How to grow your agency (by facing what is hidden)

 The Cost of Avoidance

 What happens too often is that agencies become addicted to solving client problems because that’s easier than solving the big problems that are holding them back.
-After-all, facing someone else’s fears is easier than facing your own.
+After-all, facing someone else’s problems is easier than facing your own.
 This avoidance, unfortunately, only makes the problems worse and creates more suffering in the long run.

-So how does one grow an agency?
 Well, you need to step into your fear as often as you can.
 Like a cold plunge when you’d much rather sit beside the fire.
 Don’t let avoiding your fears shape your strategies.
 And be sure to listen.
-Get a coach, but don’t expect that a coach is enough.
-Seek community.
-Ask your employees, your friends, and family to help you see your blind spots.
-Share your goals so you are forced to be accountable to them.

 This is how to grow an agency.